jdhern17/LinuxQuizzer/SECURITY.md

 ## Layer 3: Perimeter Defense

-This focuses on securing the external perimeter of the system, ensuring that access points are tightly controlled.
+Perimeter defense typically refers to the boundary between a secure system and an unsecure external environment (ex. the public Internet).

+### Development Server Perimeter

+For the development server, perimeter is being defined as protections to the server itself.

-- **AWS Security Groups**: Applied to restrict incoming traffic to the necessary ports (e.g., 4000 for the backend API, 3000 for the frontend).
+- **AWS Security Groups**: AWS Security Groups have been applied that restrict incoming traffic to the necessary ports (ex.
+4000 for the backend API, 3000 for the frontendj).
+Traffic during development has also been restricted to the public IPs of the development team's LANs.

-- **Firewall**: Ensuring only legitimate IPs have access during development and production.
+### Cloud-Hosted Application Perimeter

+For the sake of the application, perimeter is defined as the edge protections for AWS cloud services.

+- **CloudFront**: AWS CloudFront will serve as a shield for incoming traffic, using HTTPS for secure communication as well as following content delivery policies and geo-restrictions.

+- **S3**: S3 bucket policies and access controls will restrict access to specific origins (ex.
+CloudFront).

+- **API Gateway**: API Gateway will ensure that incoming requests are controlled via rate limiting and throttling.

 ---